“MY BICEPS AREN’T GROWING…”

 This sliced reps technique gives you a great deal of time under tension and time under peak contraction.

-This will help you intensify the curl and achieve progressive overload to increase your biceps mass.
+This will help you intensify the curl and achieve progressive overload to grow bigger biceps.
+It’s on of my favorite techniques to apply in dumbbell biceps exercises.

-To perform this technique, choose a weight you can normally use for 15 reps and perform a curl all the way to the top.
-When you come down, drop only 1/9 of the way.
+To perform this technique, choose a weight you can normally use for 15 reps.
+Take an underhand grip and slowly curl the dumbbells all the way to the top.
+As you lower the weight, drop only 1/9 of the way.

 You don’t have to get out your compass or your goniometer to figure out what that is!